Manifold Purpose

 For The Israelites

-The Israelites would have preferred to move home soon after Joseph died rather than be enslaved for four hundred years.
-However, God had a bigger plan.
+The Israelites would have preferred to return home soon after Joseph died rather than be enslaved for four hundred years.
+However, God had a greater plan.

-God wanted to transform a small, nomadic shepherd family into a nation of millions, endowed with skills, leadership, traditions, education, and wealth.
+He wanted to transform a small, nomadic shepherd family into a nation of millions, endowed with skills, leadership, traditions, education, and wealth.
+(The Egyptians gave the impoverished Israelites gold, silver, and clothing upon their departure, in a misguided attempt to appease God.
+This outcome fulfilled a prophecy he made to Abraham centuries earlier.)

-He wanted the Israelites to forge a collective identity that would endure throughout history, despite subsequent dispersion and persecution.
-Moreover, he wanted to be an intrinsic part of that identity.
+God wanted the Israelites to forge a collective identity that would endure throughout history, despite subsequent dispersion and persecution.
+He also wanted to be an intrinsic part of that identity.

-God did not orchestrate the Israelite enslavement to achieve these goals.
+God did not orchestrate the Israelites’ enslavement to achieve these goals.
 He never instigates evil.

-God let this evil persist across centuries—only he knows why it had to endure that long—but he used it to produce his intended outcome.
+God let this evil persist for centuries—only he knows why it had to endure that long—but he used it to produce his intended outcome.

 For Us

-Amidst affliction, we want God to pamper and protect us, but He has a higher aim.
+Amid affliction, we want God to pamper and protect us, but He has a higher purpose.
 He wants to perfect us.

-God prompts us to seek him during distress.
-He wants us to discover that he is the sole source of true contentment.
+God prompts us to seek him in times of distress.
+He wants us to realize anew that he is the sole source of true contentment.

-He wants us, and those in our orbit, to realize that he is always good, his ways are always superior to ours, and his love is unfailing.
+He wants us and those in our orbit to understand at a deeper level that he is always good, that his ways are always superior to ours, and that his love is unfailing.

-He wants us to learn to love him when he disappoints us in the same way he loves us when we disappoint him, i.e., unconditionally.
+He wants us to learn to love him unconditionally, even when he disappoints us, just as he loves us when we disappoint him.

 But God providentially uses the suffering we inevitably encounter in this fallen world to produce this goodness in and around us as we walk in harmony with him.